Conference Agenda

 Tenille Valdivia, More Too Life

-1:30 PM - 3:00 PMChildren's Advocacy Centers: Exploring Opportunities and Challenges in Trafficking ResponseElizabeth Bouchard, Children's Advocacy Center of Suffolk County
+1:30 PM - 3:00 PMChildren's Advocacy Centers: Exploring Opportunities and Challenges in Trafficking ResponseElizabeth Bouchard, The Children's Advocacy Center of Suffolk County

 Kelly Kinnish, National Center on Child Trafficking, Georgia State University, School of Public Health